-Winter is here and so, sadly, this can mean expensive commercial electricity bills.
-That unfortunate development is not unexpected though since the cold season always has Australians scrambling for their heating.
+Winter is here and so, sadly, are expensive commercial electricity bills.
+This unfortunate development is not unexpected though since the cold season always has Australians scrambling for their heating.
 To help mitigate high energy bills for your business, Leading Edge Energy came up with tried-and-tested tips on how to reduce business energy costs during the cold season.

 5 ways to reduce business energy costs during the winter

 1. Make sure your site’s heating is well optimised

 Cranking up business heating makes up a huge chunk of electricity bills during this time of year, but if you have an efficient setup, you can bring your costs down.
 Some things you can look into are:

 - Avoiding under- or overheating your premises by knowing the appropriate size for your heating system